amalone341/amalone341.github.io/_posts/2026-08-08-Italy-and-an-Accidental-Read.md

 I saw so much of myself in Tom.
 The Hypnerotomachia became a part of every aspect of his life.
 From not being able to focus on his dates with Katie to it leaking into friendships with Gil, Charlie and Paul, it became a part of Tom.
 I wonder if it was the same sense of obligation that I feel to my work.
 Like there's something left unfinished and you know it needs to get done at some point.
 We're both racked with the burden of knowing it can be done.

 Its only when Tom is metaphorically grabbed by the hair and dragged away from it by Katie does he finally look back and understand how deeply the book leaked into his life.
 But here's where *The Rule of Four* caught me off guard.
-Before I last travel day I had put the book down with a quarter to go, having learned some good lessons about relationships with work.
+Before my last travel day I had put the book down with a quarter to go, having learned some good lessons about relationships with work.
 I thought I would get a happy ending with balance and with closure for Tom but Ian and Dustin didn't take that route.

 Tom makes a choice to take a tech job in Texas and put the Hypnerotomachia behind him.
 He stays with Katie and he and the rest of the friends go their separate ways.
 Tom ends up being a rockstar at his job and by all accounts is successful in the work he chose.
 In the background the other parts of his life become unsatisfying.
 The love he has with Katie slips and he's left with a feeling of dissatisfaction that he can't explain.
 Only at the end when the Hypnerotomachia comes back into his life does Tom finally find some of himself again.